wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-static-private-ip-arm-pportal.md

 <properties
-   pageTitle="How to set a static private IP in ARM mode using the Azure Management Portal| Windows Azure" description="Understanding private IPs (DIPs) and how to manage them in ARM mode using the Azure Management Portal" services="virtual-network" documentationCenter="na"
+   pageTitle="How to set a static private IP in ARM mode using the Azure Management Portal| Azure" description="Understanding private IPs (DIPs) and how to manage them in ARM mode using the Azure Management Portal" services="virtual-network" documentationCenter="na"